 Medical institutions might be able to sponsor your training and you may file for reimbursement if you receive an offer for employment or are employed within a year (12 months) of certification.

 If becoming a CNA in Nebraska is starting to sound like a good opportunity, we encourage you to check out the following training centers to see if they’re a good fit for your current situation and schedule.
-Some of these locations may offer free CNA classes, while others may be tuition-based.
+Some of these locations may offer employer sponsored CNA classes, while others may be tuition-based.
 Please contact them directly if you have questions on their curriculum or costs.
-A list of free training opportunities can be found here.
+A list of training opportunities with employment options can be found here.

 |Training Program||City||Zip Code||Phone|